How to Use SMALL

 small validate

 Validate all SMALL artifacts against schemas.
+Available for advanced usage; small check is recommended for most workflows.

 small lint